 Smaney worked around an error to begin the bottom of the fifth inning, preserving the tie by getting three straight outs on a sacrifice bunt, a lineout and a grounder back to the circle.

-Amanda McIlhany led off the Titans' three-run rally in the sixth inning with a ringing double to left field.
+Amanda McIlhany led off the Titans' three-run rally in the sixth inning with a double to left field.
 Stevens sacrificed McIlhany to third base, but Katie Fontanetta was deemed out of the batter's box for the second out.
 Dudek walked on five pitches to put runners at the corners for Tupa, who laced a single up the middle to score McIlhany for the eventual winning run.

 Menting and Smaney followed with RBI singles to extend the Titan lead to 5-2.
 Smaney, who drew a walk in her first plate appearance of the season during the fifth inning, collected her first hit and RBI as a Titan.
-Smaney has now reached base in all five of her plate appearances – three walks, one single and one hit-by-pitch – since joining UW-Oshkosh in 2017.
+Smaney has now reached base in all five of her plate appearances – three walks, one single and one hit-by-pitch – since transferring to UW-Oshkosh in 2017.

 McIlhany, who extended her hitting streak to seven games, added two of UW-Oshkosh's 10 hits.
-The multiple-hit games were McIlhany's third of the season and Tupa's of the year.

 Regnerus (3-2) went the distance in the pitcher's circle for University of Chicago, allowing 10 hits and a pair of walks without recording a strikeout.